 We processed all data described before to a 10 x 10 km resolution and clipped data to the extent of land based on the global administrative areas database.

 Here, we developed an extension on the minimum set problem, which has the goal to identify a set of sites within a planning area that represents all conservation targets in the fewest number of sites 18.
-Instead of including one objective we are expanding the formulation to include multiple objectives in the problem formulation.
-We use a hierarchical or lexicographic approach that assigns a priority to each objective, and optimizes for the objectives in decreasing priority order.
+Instead of including one objective we expanded the formulation to include multiple objectives in the problem formulation.
+We used a hierarchical or lexicographic approach that assigns a priority to each objective, and optimizes for the objectives in decreasing priority order.
 At each step, it finds the best solution for the current objective, but only from among those that would not degrade the solution quality for higher-priority objectives.
-We considered up to three objectives in our prioritization scenarios, i) governance pressure, ii) land-use pressure, and iii) climate pressure.
-To compare different pressure scenarios we calculated solutions for each unique objective combination (n = 7), as well as one where we use a constant objective function as the base scenario.
+We considered up to three objectives in our prioritization scenarios, i) governance risk, ii) land-use change risk, and iii) climate risk.
+To compare different scenarios we calculated solutions for each unique objective combination (n = 7), as well as one where we use a constant objective function as the base scenario.

 For all scenarios we locked in current protected areas and used the same feature set of 30930 vertebrates.
 The target for each feature was set to 30% of their range.
 The optimality gap we use was 5% for each objective in the hierarchy.
 We started the hierarchy with the governance constraint, followed by the land use and climate constraints to reflect the immediacy of each pressure on current biodiversity (governance best predictor for success currently; land use higher current impact than climate).
 The order of the hierarchy does matter, which is why its important to specify and justify the importance of constraints in the hierarchy before running the analysis.